On the $p$-supports of a holonomic $\mathcal{D}$-module: Dimension of the -supports

 \subsection{Statement}

-\begin{thm} Let $S$ be an integral scheme dominant and of finite type over $\mathbb{Z}$, let $X$ be a smooth $S$-scheme of relative dimension $n$ and let $M$ be a coherent left $D_{X/S}$-module.
-Suppose that the fiber of $M$ at the generic point of $S$ is a non zero holonomic left $\mathcal{D}$-module (\ref{defi:holonomic}).
-Then there is a dense open subset $U$ of $S$ such that the $p$-support of the fiber of $M$ at each closed point $u$ of $U$ is equidimensional of dimension $n = dimX.$
+\begin{thm} Let $S$ be an integral scheme dominant and of finite type over $\mathbb{Z},$ of generic point $\mu.$ Let $X$ be a smooth $S$-scheme of relative dimension $n$ and let $M$ be a coherent left $D_{X/S}$-module.
+Suppose that $M_\mu$ is a nonzero holonomic left $D_{X_\mu}$-module, then there is a dense open subset $U$ of $S$ such that the $p$-support of the fiber of $M$ at each closed point $u$ of $U$ is equidimensional of dimension $n = \dim X.$

 \end{thm}